resHtml/Jerome/README.md

 * You prove that the **load balancer** can distribute HTTP requests between these nodes.
 * You have **documented** your configuration and your validation procedure in your report.

+To execute the load balancing byrequest on apache.
+To do that, i have enable the following modules **lbmethod_byrequests and proxy_balancer**.
+The infrastructure will be made of 2 statics servers and 2 dynamics servers.
+First with my building script I run these 4 servers and i catch the 4 Ip adress in environnement variables.
+And I give these varaiables when i run the reverse proxy container.

+In the template for configuration of the reverse proxy, I have made the modifications that was given on https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html .

 ### Load balancing: round-robin vs sticky sessions (0.5 pt)

 * You do a setup to demonstrate the notion of sticky session.